openstack/taskflow/doc/source/engines.rst

 ^^^^^^^^^^

-This stage selects which atoms are eligible to run by using a :py:class:`~taskflow.engines.action_engine.runtime.Scheduler` implementation (the default implementation looks at there intention, checking if predecessor atoms have ran and so-on, using a :py:class:`~taskflow.engines.action_engine.analyzer.Analyzer` helper object as needed) and submits those atoms to a previously provided compatible `executor`_ for asynchronous execution.
-This :py:class:`~taskflow.engines.action_engine.runtime.Scheduler` will return a `future`_ object for each atom scheduled; all of which are collected into a list of not done futures.
+This stage selects which atoms are eligible to run by using a :py:class:`~taskflow.engines.action_engine.scheduler.Scheduler` implementation (the default implementation looks at there intention, checking if predecessor atoms have ran and so-on, using a :py:class:`~taskflow.engines.action_engine.analyzer.Analyzer` helper object as needed) and submits those atoms to a previously provided compatible `executor`_ for asynchronous execution.
+This :py:class:`~taskflow.engines.action_engine.scheduler.Scheduler` will return a `future`_ object for each atom scheduled; all of which are collected into a list of not done futures.
 This will end the initial round of scheduling and at this point the engine enters the :ref:`waiting <waiting>` stage.